demonwife/Rokenbok-Archive/site/content/set/rc-tower-crane-2001.md

 title: RC Tower Crane 54
 year: 2001
 description: >-
-  Move Up, Over & Around a 360° Radius!
   Build the RC Tower Crane into your Rokenbok World by simply snapping the base of the Crane into standard Rokenbok beams and blocks!
 Moves large payloads up, over and around a 360° radius.

-  Includes four amazingly versatile crane arm attachments: An oversized Bucket for carrying and dumping loads of Rokenbok balls.
-A Cargo Hook for moving beams and blocks.
-A Platform for elevating Rokenbok workers and freight.
-And a large Claw for grabbing beams, blocks, balls, and other Rokenbok material.
-Requires 3 AA batteries.
 archiveLinks:
   - name: 02/12/2004
     link: https://web.archive.org/web/20040212050005/http://www.rokenbok.com/catalog/pd_rcv_crane.html